Map implemented as a linked-list of key-value pairs ("Associations").

 The Internet Computer allows canister smart contracts to store a small amount of data during update method processing so that during query call processing, the canister can obtain a certificate about that data.

 This module provides a low-level interface to this API, aimed at advanced users and library implementors.
-See the Internet Computer Functional Specification and corresponding documentation for how to use this to make query calls to your canister tamperproof.
+See the Internet Computer interface specification and corresponding documentation for how to use this to make query calls to your canister tamperproof. :::

 Utility functions for debugging.